 * inspired by Marcella Hazan

-Pour 2 quarts of water into a saucepan and bring to a low boil, turn down the heat.
-Pour oil into a heavy 4–6-quart saucepan, add leeks and scallions, and turn on heat to medium-high.
-Cook, stirring from time to time, until they are soft and slightly golden.
+- Pour 2 quarts of water into a saucepan and bring to a low boil, turn down the heat.
+Pour oil into a heavy 4–6-quart saucepan, add leeks and scallions and turn on heat to medium-high.
+Cook, stirring from time to time until they are soft and slightly golden.
 Add half the squash together with some salt and cook for 2 or 3 minutes, slightly smash using a potato masher.
 Add thyme and stir all the ingredients together, set aside in a small bowl.
-Add rice to the saucepan, that still has the left over flavors from the squash, turning it to coat well.
+Add rice to the saucepan, that still has the leftover flavors from the squash, turning it to coat well.
 Add half the wine, steadily stir the rice, and when all the wine has bubbled away, add the remaining half.
-Continue stirring to keep rice moving away from bottom and sides of pan.
+Continue stirring to keep rice moving away from bottom and sides of the pan.

 - Pour clam juices, through a strainer, into the risotto.
 Continue to stir until all the liquid has evaporated, then add a ladleful or two of the simmering water.
 Stir constantly, adding simmering water by the ladleful whenever the rice begins to dry out, threatening to stick to the pan.
 In about 15 minutes, when the rice is still hard and chalky to the bite, stir in the squash mixture.
 Continue to cook, stirring steadily and replenishing the water when necessary, until rice has lost its chalky consistency and is tender, but still firm, to the bite.
 Do not let the rice dry out completely when you are near the end, keeping its final consistency loose and flowing.

 - Add the remaining squash pieces and the clams, stirring them quickly into the risotto.
 Add the grated pecorino.
 Remove pan from heat and stir.
 Taste and correct for seasoning.
 Serve at once.